Defense mechanisms are unconscious strategies whereby people protect themselves from anxious thoughts or feelings.

 Reaction Formation: Behaving or expressing the opposite of one’s true feelings.
 For instance, a man who feels insecure about his masculinity might act overly aggressive.

-Sublimation: Channeling sexual or unacceptable urges into a productive outlet.
+Sublimation: Channeling sexual or unacceptable urges into a productive outlet, such as work or a hobby.